MissionMarsFourthHorizon/operation-remote-resupply/Module 2/Operation Remote Resupply, Part 2.md

     _The UWP app with customized controls_

 The app has now been updated to use custom renderers for Android, iOS and Windows.
-Custom renderers are one mechanism for customizing the appearance and behavior of controls, but they often require a lot of code.
+Custom renderers are one mechanism for customizing the appearance of controls, but they often require a lot of code.
 If you simply need to tweak the properties of the native controls that the default renderers produce, there is a simpler way to do it.
+That "simpler way" is custom effects.

 <a name="Exercise2"></a>
 ## Exercise 2: Add a custom effect ##